straz/artificialtrust/_definitions/delicious.md

 Sometimes you do the wrong thing even though it feels good.
 It's a recognition failure &mdash; a kind of false positive.

-When deciding what to do, there are two kinds of false positives: doing something you shouldn't, and failing to do something you should.
-We call these two false positives *delicious poison* and *disgusting cleanup*.
+When deciding what to do, there are two kinds of failures: doing something you shouldn't, and failing to do something you should.
+We call these two failures *delicious poison* and *disgusting cleanup*.

 When this happens, your emotional bias leads you to make a poor choice.
-Your reason may or may not warn you that it's a poor choice, and you may ignore reason anyway because it feels good.
+Your reason may or may not warn you that it's a poor choice, and you may ignore reason anyway because, hey, it feels good.
 Reason's role is to overcome one's innate emotional bias and give one last chance to avoid making a mistake.